wiktor-falek/wiktor-falek/README.md

 <hr></hr>

 ```
-• Self taught programmer on the journey
+• Self taught programmer on the journey to git gud
-  to get hired as a web developer 🚀
+  and become a professional software developer 🚀

-• Located in Sweden, Jönköping area 💯
+• Located in Sweden, near Jönköping 💯

 • Trilingual 🇵🇱 🇬🇧 🇸🇪
 ```